limatgans/using-git/README.md

 If you want to see what you’ve staged that will go into your next commit, you can use

-`git diff --staged.`
+`git diff --staged`

 >It's always a good practice to review your changes before you commit

 ### Commiting Files:
 Now it's time to commit the staged files.
-A commit is equivalent to create a new snapshot.
+A commit is equivalent to creating a new snapshot.
 Note only staged files get commited and modified/untracked files that are not added using `git add` won't be commited.
 To commit the staged files.

 `git commit -m 'commitMessageHere' `

 Every commit needs a commit message.
 It's essential to provide proper message for project management purposes.
 Follow the commit message process that your team follows.
 You can also read more on conventional commits [here](https://github.com/conventional-changelog/standard-version#commit-message-convention-at-a-glance) and [here](https://www.conventionalcommits.org/).

-You could also skip the entire staging process in case if you wanted to commit all the changes you had made.
+You could also skip the entire staging process in case if you wanted to commit all the *modified* files.
 To do that

 `git commit -a -m 'commitMessageHere' `